magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-28202-magento-patch-out-of-stock-products-don-t-filter-properly.md

 ## Affected products and versions

 * The patch was designed for Adobe Commerce on cloud infrastructure 2.3.5-p1.
-* The patch is also compatible with Adobe Commerce and Adobe Commerce on cloud infrastructure 2.3.4 - 2.4.1.
+* The patch is also compatible with Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.4 - 2.4.1.

 >![info]
 >